Physician Certification Forms

 Benefits to Electronic Physician Certification Forms

-- The Department reviews and approves certifying physician account requests to verify identity of the physician and ensure they meet eligibility requirements of a certifying physician.
+- The Department reviews and approves certifying physician/nurse practitioner accounts, verifies identity of the physician/nurse practitioner, and ensures they meet the eligibility requirements of a certifying physician/nurse practitioner.

-- The physician has control of their account information and others they authorize to access their account, which reduces the potential for fraud related to submission of unauthorized Physician Certification Forms by third parties.
+- The physician/nurse practitioner has control of their registry account information and others they authorize to access their account, which reduces the potential for fraud related to submission of unauthorized Physician Certification Forms by unauthorized third parties.

-- Electronic Physician Certification Forms submission creates efficiencies by reducing patient application requirements, patient errors, and department processing time, and allows physicians to make corrections to electronic Physician Certification Form errors using their account.
+- Electronic Physician Certification Form submissions create efficiencies by reducing patient application requirements, patient errors and department processing time.

 - Direct Communication

-- Physician account registration supports direct communication between certifying physicians and the Department, strengthening our partnership in working to create a safe and secure program for Missouri medical marijuana patients.
+- Physician/nurse practitioner account registration supports direct communication between certifying physicians/nurse practitioners and the Department, strengthening our partnership in working to create a safe and secure program for Missouri medical marijuana patients.

 DHSS Guidance for Certification Appointments

-As part of the Physician Certification Form, physicians will be required to attest that certain statements are true.
+As part of the certification process, physicians/nurse practitioners will be required to attest that certain statements are true.
 These attestations provide a framework for the certification process and are the primary way in which the Department has conveyed the standard of care it expects medical marijuana patients will receive.
 These expectations can be summarized as follows:

-- In the case of non-emancipated individuals under the age of eighteen, physicians must receive written consent of a custodial parent or legal guardian who will serve as a primary caregiver for the qualifying patient beforecertifying that patient.
+- In the case of non-emancipated individuals under the age of eighteen, physicians/nurse practitioners must receive prior written consent of a custodial parent or legal guardian who will also serve as a primary caregiver for the qualifying patient before certifying that patient.

-- The physician must meet with and examine the qualifying patient.
+- The physician/nurse practitioner must meet with and examine the qualifying patient.

-- The physician must review the qualifying patient’s medical records or medical history and the qualifying patient’s current medications and allergies to medications.
+- The physician/nurse practitioner must review the qualifying patient’s medical records or medical history and current medications and allergies to medications.

-- The physician must have a conversation with the qualifying patient (or the qualifying patient’s custodial parent or legal guardian) about the patient’s current symptoms.
+- The physician/nurse practitioner must have a conversation with the qualifying patient (or the qualifying patient’s custodial parent or legal guardian) about the patient’s current symptoms.

-- The physician must create a medical record for the qualifying patient regarding the meeting and maintain the qualifying patient’s medical record as required in 334.097, RSMo.
+- The physician/nurse practitioner must create a medical record for the qualifying patient regarding the meeting and maintain the qualifying patient’s medical record as required in 334.097, RSMo.

-- The physician must have a conversation with the qualifying patient (or the qualifying patient’s custodial parent or legal guardian) about the risks associated with medical marijuana, including any known contraindications applicable to the patient.
+- The physician/nurse practitioner must have a conversation with the qualifying patient (or the qualifying patient’s custodial parent or legal guardian) about the risks associated with medical marijuana, including any known contraindications applicable to the patient.

-- The physician must have a conversation with the qualifying patient (or the qualifying patient’s custodial parent or legal guardian) about the risks of medical marijuana use to fetuses and to breastfeeding infants, if applicable.
+- The physician/nurse practitioner must have a conversation with the qualifying patient (or the qualifying patient’s custodial parent or legal guardian) about the risks of medical marijuana use to fetuses and to breastfeeding infants, if applicable.

-Any physician who falsely attests to these things may be subject to sanctions or penalties under applicable laws and regulations.
+Any physician/nurse practitioner who falsely attests to these things may be subject to sanctions or penalties under applicable laws and regulations.

 For more information regarding physicians and the Physician Certification Form, review rules 19 CSR 30-95.010 and 19 CSR 30-95.110.